-Call your doctor if you have any symptoms of unusual thigh bone fracture:
+Call your doctor if you have any symptoms of atypical femoral fracture:

 Risk for breaking bones in the spine is higher after stopping XGEVA®.
 If you have a history of broken bones (fractures) or osteoporosis, your risk may be higher.
 Be sure to discuss your potential risk for broken bones in the spine before you stop taking XGEVA®.